secretstartups/handbook/content/handbook/company/culture/all-remote/hybrid-remote.md

 ### Redesigned spaces for individual hybrid-remote meeting rooms

 Hybrid calls are [suboptimal for remote attendees](meetings/#avoid-hybrid-calls).
-Leaders transitioning to hybrid-remote should consider redesigning existing office space to optomize for individual workspaces and individual meeting rooms.
+Leaders transitioning to hybrid-remote should consider redesigning existing office space to optimize for individual workspaces and individual meeting rooms.
 This reinforces that the office is simply [another venue to work remotely from]({{< ref "how-to-work-remote-first#offices-are-simply-venues-to-work-remotely-from" >}}).

 Eliminating conference rooms serves as a forcing function to ensure collaboration is accessible to all and removes the temptation to have in-office team members gather around a single camera for a video call with remote attendees.